Sleeping in Airports

 Security & Safety

 At the time of this update, we have no reports from travellers commenting on safety issues at Amsterdam Airport.
-As a precaution, here are a few tips to ensure you have a safe airport sleeping experience:
+However, sleeping in any airport can include a certain level of risk, especially when travelling alone.
+It’s important to take certain precautions to ensure your safety and the security of your valuables.
+Here are a few tips:

 Write a Review

-To help us keep this page up-to-date for future airport sleepers, tell us about your experience sleeping in Amsterdam Airport in the form below.
+To help us keep this page up-to-date for future airport sleepers, write a review about your experience sleeping in Amsterdam Airport.